aleascript/resonance/index.md

 > **Bets:** The character knows the river, the current is unusually strong, their companion is injured, and night is falling.

+**Stakes define what can be won or lost.
+Bets define what each side believes may influence the outcome.**

 This distinction is important.

-**Stakes define what matters.
-Mises define what can weigh on the resolution.**

-From this point onward, **Mise** is a specific Resonance game-design term.
+A Bet is not necessarily an advantage.

+It can be something that helps you or something that works against you.

+You can bet on your own strength.

+You can bet on an opponent's weakness.

+You can even bet on a dangerous circumstance if you believe it will influence the resolution in your favor.

+The important question is not whether something is objectively good or bad.

+The question is:

+> **Are you betting that it matters?**

 ---